Jupyter4Science/scipy23-jupyter-web-app-tutorial/README.md

 If you would like to run this tutorial locally on your own computer, please follow these instructions:

-1. Clone this repository with `git clone jupyter-web-app-template`
+1. Clone this repository with `git clone https://github.com/nicole-brewer/scipy23-jupyter-web-app-tutorial`
 2. If you don’t have it already, you will need to [download and install Miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html)
 3. Run `conda env create -f environment.yml` to create a conda